Living the American Dream

 We were looking at paying off the house in a few short years.
 Being frugal became second nature to us and I was always on the lookout for learning more.

 We made our own homemade laundry soap, clipped coupons, made a menu and shopped only once or twice a month, continued shopping at garage sales, sold anything we could, and went without a lot of things.

 However, we had a roof over our heads, food to eat, and beds to sleep in at night.
 The kids enjoyed this journey as much as we did.
 We were so excited we were even going to go to Tennessee to do a “debt-free” scream on his radio show.

 You Never Know What is Going to Happen

 It was during this time we learned we were pregnant with our sixth child and during the twenty week ultrasound we learned the baby was incompatible with life.
 This rocked our world.

 We lost my husband’s mother and grandmother, along with other family member’s.

 And I became pregnant again.
 Our life changed.
 Our priorities changed.
 All we knew and did came to a standstill.

 We went into survival mode.
-So here we are now in 2017.
-Six healthy children.
+So here we are now with six healthy children.
 A new big house that costs twice as much.